Snowmobile Safety Tips

 Snow is a fact of life in the counties of northwest Pennsylvania.
 And snowmobiling is a fun way to enjoy the outdoors this time of year.
 However, there are real dangers associated with the sport.
-Each year there are approximately 14,000 injuries and 200 deaths.* The vast bulk of these injuries occur off trail and/or involve alcohol.
+Each year, there are approximately 14,000 injuries and 200 deaths in snowmobiling accidents.* The vast bulk of these injuries occur off trail and/or involve alcohol.
 Most deaths occur among males, aged 20-34.
 But following a few well-established safety tips will help you to avoid injury and accident on your snowmobile.

-Helmets : Some Pennsylvanians think that the law was changed so that helmets were no longer required in Pennsylvania.
+Helmets: Some Pennsylvanians think that the law was changed so that helmets are no longer required in Pennsylvania.
 While that is true for motorcyclists, the law that pertains to snowmobiles has not been changed.
 It is still the law in Pennsylvania that snowmobilers are required to wear a helmet.
-Plus, it's a great idea.
-(Goggles or a visor are important, too).
+Plus, it’s a great idea.
+(Goggles or a visor are important, too.)

-Reflective Clothing : Sure, you need to wear appropriate layers to stay warm, but we're more concerned here with being seen.
-Your outer layers should have reflective striping so that you can be seen from the side and behind.
+Reflective Clothing: Sure, you need to wear appropriate layers to stay warm, but we’re more concerned here with being seen.
+Your outer layers should have reflective striping so that you can be seen from the side and from behind.

-Ride with a Buddy : You should avoid riding alone.
+Ride with a Buddy: You should avoid riding alone.
 Most accidents result in some injury and, while many injuries might be survivable, you may not be able to go for help.
-Your situation could be made dramatically worse by prolonged exposure.
-Even with a buddy, you should also tell someone where you're going and when you expect to be back and provide them with a good description of your sled.
+Your situation could be made dramatically worse by prolonged exposure to the cold elements.
+Even with a buddy, you should also tell someone where you’re going and when you expect to be back and provide them with a good description of your sled.

-Carry Emergency Equipment : A first-aid kit, flashlight, knife, compass, map and waterproof matches are a must.
-Other helpful stuff includes a cell phone, GPS, water, high energy food, and extra clothing.
+Carry Emergency Equipment: A first-aid kit, flashlight, knife, compass, map, and waterproof matches are musts.
+Other helpful stuff includes a cell phone, GPS, water, high-energy food, and extra clothing.